preethamsathyamurthy/jenkinsdsl/README.md

 # jenkinsdsl
-This repository used to store the jenkins dsl scripts
+This repository contains the dsl scripts explored for learning